TanStack/table/README.md

 }]
 ```

-## Custom Cell and Header Rendering
+## Custom Cell, Header and Footer Rendering
-You can use any react component or JSX to display column headers or cells.
-Any component you use will be passed the following props:
+You can use any react component or JSX to display content in column headers, cells and footers.
+Any component you use will be passed the following props (if available):
 - `row` - Original row from your data
 - `rowValues` - The post-accessed values from the original row
 - `index` - The index of the row